Inca architecture: Masonry and construction methods

 It is speculated that stones were initially fit using hammerstones.
+Hammerstone impact marks can be seen on the faces of many stones, and small stone chips have been found in excavations below walls.
 The stones would then be lifted into place with a rope sling tied to lifting bosses near the stone's base, many of which can still be seen on Incan walls.
 Adjustments could have been performed by eye alone or aided by the use of a compressible dust, such as the dried sap of the llawlli plant (Barnadesia horrida).
 Abrasive finishers, such as sand or pumice, may also have been used.

 Additional surface smoothing near the edges of blocks has been attributed by some researchers to a chemical etching "mortar" composed of pyrite mining slurry and plants containing calcium oxalate.
 Some species of bacteria from the genus Thiobacillus are able to process sulfidic minerals and produce sulfuric acid as a byproduct; complexation with oxalate increases the etching potential of the mixture.
 This would correspond with both contemporary descriptions of the Incan masonry process and regional folklore suggesting that Incan masons and a local bird species, the pito, were capable of softening rocks with a local herb.
+However, the glossy glaze seen on some stones can also be attributed to deposited calcite from dissolved limestone.

 Usually the walls of Incan buildings were slightly inclined inside and the corners were rounded.
 This, in combination with masonry thoroughness, led Incan buildings to have a peerless seismic resistance thanks to high static and dynamic steadiness, absence of resonant frequencies, and stress concentration points.
 During a small or moderate earthquake, masonry was stable; during strong earthquakes, stone blocks have been observed "dancing" and settling into their original positions afterwards.

 Another building method was called "pillow-faced" architecture.
 The Incas would sand large, finely-shaped stones which they would fit together in jigsaw-like patterns.
 Pillow-faced architecture was typically used for temples and royal places like Machu Picchu.

 Ashlar masonry was used in the most sacred, elite Incan structures; for example, the Acllawasi ("House of the Chosen Woman"), the Coricancha ("Golden Enclosure") in Cuzco, and the Sun Temple at Machu Picchu.
 Thus it seems that ashlar may have been more greatly valued by the Inca, perhaps considered more difficult than polygonal ("pillow-faced") masonry.
-Though polygonal masonry may be aesthetically more impressive, the facture of ashlar masonry tends to be unforgiving to mistakes; if the corner of a polygonal masonry block is broken, it can be reshaped to fit, but ashlar masonry blocks must remain intact.
+Though polygonal masonry may be aesthetically more impressive, the fracture of ashlar masonry tends to be unforgiving to mistakes; if the corner of a polygonal masonry block is broken, it can be reshaped to fit, but ashlar masonry blocks must remain intact.